peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 ### Multipart and Message Media Types

-Multipart and message are composite types; that is, they provide a means of encapsulating zero or more objects, each one a separate media type.
+A top-level type of "multipart" or "message" indicates that the content is a composite type; that is, they provide a means of encapsulating zero or more objects, each one a separate media type.

 All subtypes of multipart and message MUST conform to the syntax rules and other requirements specified in {{!RFC2046}} and amended by {{Section 3.5 of !RFC6532}}.